-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Devices and procedures to determine the sex of a fetus. ~ Elective home deliveries. ~ Physical or psychological examinations required for court hearings, travel, premarital, pre-adoption, employment or other non-preventive health reasons. ~ The following mental health services: Any service covered under the Member's Employee Assistance Program (EAP).
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Testing, services or supplies for conception by a surrogate who is not enrolled in our plan.
+If the surrogate is enrolled in our plan, medical expenses related to the pregnancy will be covered by the plan. ~ The following mental health services: ✓ Covered only if specifically Any service covered under the Member's Employee Assistance Program (EAP). required by Medicare.
 Any court ordered treatment or therapy, or any treatment or therapy ordered as a condition of parole, probation, custody or visitation.
-Diagnosis and treatment of developmental disorders, developmental reading disorder, developmental arithmetic disorder, developmental anguage disorder or developmental articulation disorder.
-Covered only if specifically required by Medicare.
+Diagnosis and treatment of developmental disorders, developmental reading disorder, developmental arithmetic disorder, developmental language disorder or developmental articulation disorder.
+Treatment of sexual dysfunction or inadequacy. ~